Hajji Ebrahim Shirazi: Rebellion of Sadeq Khan Shaqaqi

 As soon as Sadeq Khan was informed of Ebrahim's departure to Tehran, he set out to conquer the capital and usurp the throne.
 Sadeq Khan stopped for two days in Sarab and handed over 2,000 of his troops to his brother Mohammad Ali Sultan, and sent him to conquer Tabriz.
 Sadeq Khan then continued his attack with 23,000 soldiers, and confronted and defeated Hussein Qoli Khan in Chaharbagh.
 Sadeq Khan thought Tehran was a defenseless city that would be quickly conquered but when he arrived in Tehran, he realized the city gates were closed and only the muleteers were allowed to enter.
 Sadeq Khan wrote a letter to Mirza Shafi the kalantar of Tehran, assuring him he would make Mirza Shafi his grand vizier if the city gates were opened.
 Mirza Shafi objected and replied the city gates would only be opened only to the Crown Prince Baba Khan.
 Sadeq Khan besieged the city for three days but with supplies lowering, he had to retreat to Qazvin.
 In Qazvin, he announced this city, which was the capital of Ismail I, would be his capital too, though Qazvin was the capital of Tahmasp I. Sadeq Khan wanted to capture Tehran but his army was in a weak position so he asked his brothers Jafar Qoli Khan, the Governor of Ahar, and Mohammad Ali Sultan, who had conquered Tabriz, to invade the city.
 At the same time, Ebrahim wrote a letter telling the Crown Prince in Shiraz of the situation, then prepared with his brothers to organize an army to retake the conquered areas.
 Mirza Shafi, who saw more profit in helping the grand vizier, gave Ebrahim several cannons.
 Ebrahim did not know Qazvin was under Sadeq Khan's control so in September that year, he set out for Tabriz.

 Ebrahim defeated Sadeq Khan's brothers in several battles and pushed them back to Zanjan.
-On September 27, Baba Khan arrived in Tehran with an army of about 30,000 men.
+On 27 September, Baba Khan arrived in Tehran with an army of about 30,000 men.
 Baba Khan wrote a letter to Ebrahim asking him to combine the two armies.
-The news that Sadeq Khan had camped in Qazvin reached Tehran and Baba Khan's army marched towards the city in October 12.
+The news that Sadeq Khan had camped in Qazvin reached Tehran and Baba Khan's army marched towards the city on 12 October.
 When Sadeq Khan realized Baba Khan's army was moving towards Qazvin, he decided to join his brothers, and left the city with 23,000 soldiers.
-On October 14, Baba Khan conquered Qazvin without bloodshed, then pursued Sadeq Khan and fought and defeated him in Khakali near Qazvin.
+On 14 October, Baba Khan conquered Qazvin without bloodshed, then pursued Sadeq Khan and fought and defeated him in Khakali near Qazvin.
 Ebrahim defeated the rest of the rebels in Zanjan by the end of October.
 Sadeq Khan was forgiven and became the ruler of Sarab and Mianeh but Baba Khan kept Sadeq Khan's wife and daughter-in-law in prison, and ordered their torture.
 Sadeq Khan once again tried to revolt but was arrested and imprisoned in a room by Ebrahim, who later ordered his execution by stoning.